 A Caregiver’s Journey: Self-Care for Caregivers of Loved Ones with Dementia and Alzheimer’s

-A caregiver goes through a lot of stress, worry, emotion, and different situations in their day to day lives.
+A dementia diagnosis can put caregivers through a lot of stress, worry, emotion, and different situations in their day to day lives.
 This book will inspire you on one amazing thing that all caretakers should be doing every single week!
 That is self-care!

 Now what exactly does this mean?
 Well lets go down step by step starting with emotional needs which may include exercising or writing about your feelings so they don’t become overwhelming;